-The Bureau's monthly report on the ionosphere in the Proceedings of the Institute of Radio Engineers includes average data for the month on the virtual heights and critical frequencies of the ionosphere layers, and data on their variations.
+The Bureau's monthly report on the ionosphere in the Proceedings of the Institute of Radio Engineers includes average data for the month on the virtual heights and critical frequencies of the ionosphere layers, data on their variations, and other data described below (p.9).
 The data are given graphically, showing values for all hours of the day and night.
 Examples of these monthly graphs are given in Fig. 6.
 These examples show summer and winter conditions at minimum and maximum phases of the sunspot cycle.
 The values shown for the minimum are those observed in 1933, which are expected to be approximately the same in about 1944.